The Green Gully track

 - Oxley Wild Rivers National Park

 - 65km loop

 - Grade 5

-Bookings include up to 4 hikers for 5 nights at $600.
+Bookings include 2 to 4 hikers for 5 nights at $600.
 Additional hikers at $200 per person.
 Maximum 6 hikers per booking.
 You can’t walk the track alone.

 - Book online.
 Select date of first night only and leave number of nights as default (1).

 - Your booking starts at Cedar Creek Cottage, with the walk starting the next day.